stellasdong/cs4775-dengue-project/README.md

 Newick to ASCII Tree Conversion:
-The Newick tree files are read, visualized as ASCII trees, and saved to text files.
+The Newick tree files are read, visualized as ASCII trees using BioPython, and saved to text files.

 Running the Script